falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 Remember, however, that from the perspective of the plugin, each function name has a prefix `plugin_` e.g. `plugin_get_required_api_version()`, `plugin_get_name()`, etc.

+### Plugin API Versioning

+**The current version of the plugin API is `1.0.0`**.

+The plugin API is a formal contract between the framework and the plugins, and it is versioned using [semantic versioning](https://semver.org/).
+The framework exposes the plugin API version it supports, and each plugin expresses a required plugin API version.
+If the version required by a plugin does not pass the semantic check with the one supported by the framework, then the plugin cannot be loaded.
+See the section about [`plugin_get_required_api_version()`](#get_required_api_version) for more details.

 ### Conventions

 The following conventions apply for all of the below API functions: